 VI.D.1.
 Description.
-University High School is accredited as a College Preparatory School by the AdvancED North Central Association.
+University High School was accredited as a College Preparatory School by AdvancED North Central Accreditation.
 The Administration, Faculty, and School Council have developed a four-year program that will prepare students for college entrance, and that every UHS student is expected to complete.